Learning about Device Management

 The encoder must be connected via USB cable to the workstation for the initial configuration.

-TCP/IP encoders communicate directly with the Ambiance Server (not to workstations) via LAN cable.
+TCP/IP encoders communicate directly with the Ambiance Server (not with workstations) via LAN cable.
 You only need to configure the encoder once to use with multiple workstations.
-The encoder must be connected to the internet to be online.
+The encoder must be connected to the local network to be online.

 If you change the connection method to TCP/IP after saving the initial configuration, you must reinitialize the encoder (unplug/replug).